binayak9932/icon/README.md

-# icon
-STEPS
+## Icon Removal Steps

-1:Open cmd in administrator mode
+1. Open Command Prompt in administrator mode.
-2:Select the file  icon.py
+2. Select the file `icon.py`.
-3:Right click and copy its path
+3. Right-click on the file and copy its path.
-4:paste it in cmd and hit enter
+4. Paste the path in Command Prompt and hit Enter.
-5: Done
+5. Done!

-Enjoy dekstop shortcuts without the arrows on them
+Now you can enjoy desktop shortcuts without the arrows on them.